Find Trade Colleges

 • Streetcar Conductor

-In the United States, there were 12,800 jobs for Subway or Streetcar Operator in 2016.
+In 2016, there was an estimated number of 12,800 jobs in the United States for Subway or Streetcar Operator.
 New jobs are being produced at a rate of 4.7% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Subway or Streetcar Operator by 2026.
-There will be an estimated 1,300 positions for Subway or Streetcar Operator per year.
+The BLS estimates 1,300 yearly job openings in this field.

 undefined